dataloop-ai/webm_converter/README.md

 * verify_webm_conversion
 * validate_video

-the user have to choose the converter method (opencv/ffmpeg)
+The user has to choose the converter method (opencv/ffmpeg)
-the function run start by download the file and send it to the converter function that convert the file and save it in the working directory after that checking the video that is valid, if it is not valid will add an info to the metadata and at the end upload the file to the platform
+The function run starts by downloading the file and sending it to the converter function thIS convertS the file and saveS it in the working directory.
+After that, it checks that the video is valid.
+If it is not valid, it will add info to the metadata and at the end upload the file to the platform.

 ## Create App (Service)

-run the code in the file [deploy_webm](deploy_webm.py)
+Run the code in the file [deploy_webm](deploy_webm.py)

 ## Contribute

-We welcome any type of contribute!
+We welcome any type of contribution!
 For bug or feature requests please open an issue.